openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/stateful_models_intro.rst

 ## OpenVINO State API

-OpenVINO runtime has the `ov::InferRequest::query_state` method  to get the list of states from a network and `ov::VariableState` class to operate with states.
+OpenVINO runtime has the `ov::InferRequest::query_state` method  to get the list of states from a model and `ov::VariableState` class to operate with states.
  Below you can find brief description of methods and the example of how to use this interface.

  `ov::InferRequest` methods: